When to Apply

-- Completed visa applications forms (visa application forms are available on the U.S. consular websites.)
+- Completed required visa application forms (available on the U.S. consular websites.)

 An application fee and an interview will also be required.
 There have been (and continue to be) changes in the visa application process and these changes are usually reflected on the consular websites.

-- You may enter the U.S. no more than 30 days prior to the starting date noted on the I-20 form.
-If you try to enter the U.S. more than 30 days before the start date on your I-20, you may not be permitted to enter the U.S.
+You may enter the U.S. no more than 30 days prior to the starting date noted on the I-20 form.
+If you try to enter the U.S. more than 30 days before this starting date, you may not be permitted to enter the U.S.

 A Final Note